 The state of Missouri has the highest level of school suspensions in the nation, with St. Louis being the highest concentration in the state.
 In fact, in St. Louis, children score 61% higher in social-emotional delays than the national average.
 The SEEC Project is a multi-tiered research-based approach that teaches social-emotional skills in which all children benefit from provided preventative strategies for children who are at-risk for social-emotional delays and help determine interventions for children exhibiting challenging behaviors.

-This free project is open to programs serving children birth through kindergarten entry in St. Louis City which includes:
+This free project is an open program serving children birth through kindergarten entry in St. Louis City which included:

 - 32 hours of state approved training (4 full days in the fall and 2 half day trainings in the Winter and Spring)